d0tTino/docs-/docs/non-ai-research/add-hours-to-your-day.md

 | Segmented Sleep Revival           | 2/5             | 3/5       |
 | Polyphasic Sleep (Uberman, etc.)  | 1/5             | 0/5       |

-!!! tip "Recommendations"
+> [!TIP] Recommendations
-    - Protect adequate sleep and avoid schemes that curtail it.
+> - Protect adequate sleep and avoid schemes that curtail it.
-    - Schedule work in accordance with your chronotype and natural energy cycles.
+> - Schedule work in accordance with your chronotype and natural energy cycles.
-    - Optimize focus and energy management instead of chasing extra hours.
+> - Optimize focus and energy management instead of chasing extra hours.
+>
 The relationship between rest and output is evident: as nightly sleep decreases, performance drops sharply (see figure below).

 ![Line chart of nightly sleep duration versus performance levels](../img/sleep-performance.svg)